MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-guide.md

 ## Performance

-- **Push computation to Hadoop.** The query optimizer makes a cost-based decision to push computation to Hadoop, if that will improve query performance.
+- **Push computation to Hadoop.** PolyBase pushes some computations to the external source to optimize the overall query.
+The query optimizer makes a cost-based decision to push computation to Hadoop, if that will improve query performance.
 The query optimizer uses statistics on external tables to make the cost-based decision.
 Pushing computation creates MapReduce jobs and leverages Hadoop's distributed computational resources.
+For more information, see [Pushdown computations in PolyBase](polybase-pushdown-computation.md).

 - **Scale compute resources.** To improve query performance, you can use [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [PolyBase scale-out groups](../../relational-databases/polybase/polybase-scale-out-groups.md).
 This enables parallel data transfer between [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instances and Hadoop nodes, and it adds compute resources for operating on the external data.